About the UW & Seattle

 Seattle and the Pacific Northwest

-Seattle offers something for everyone, from the buzz of the city to the calm of the outdoors.
+Seattle offers its residents the best of city and country living.
 Cultural attractions include world-class museums, an aquarium, a zoo, professional and college sports, a symphony and large annual film and music festivals.
-If you love nature and the outdoors, you will find excellent running, biking, hiking, camping, boating and skiing both in the city and nearby.
+If you love nature and the outdoors, you will find excellent running, biking, hiking, camping, boating and skiing both in the city or nearby.

 For working professionals in the Seattle area, opportunities abound.
-Some of the world’s top companies and institutions were started here and continue to have major operations in the region, including Boeing, Microsoft, Amazon, Starbucks, Costco, REI and the Bill & Melinda Gates Foundation.
+Some of the world’s top companies and institutions were started here and have major operations in the region, including Boeing, Microsoft, Amazon, Starbucks, Costco and REI.
 The city also has a strong startup business and technology culture.
 What's more, with its excellent hospitals, medical centers and research institutions, the city is one of the most innovative health care communities in the country.

 Seattle has a mild climate year-round, with very little snow in the winter and comfortable temperatures in summer.
 It does tend to rain a bit, of course, but the city’s average annual rainfall is less than that of Boston, New York or Miami.
-And, the rain we get is what keeps everything clean, green and growing!
+The rainfall keeps everything clean, green and growing!